tanishagoyal2/NVSentinel/docs/designs/025-processing-strategy-for-health-checks.md

 ## Overview

-Currently, all health monitors publish events that downstream modules process by default, which leads to the operations that affects the cluster state:
+Currently, all health monitors publish events that downstream modules EXECUTE_REMEDIATION by default, which leads to the operations that affects the cluster state:
 1. Node conditions are created/updated
 2. Quarantine labels and annotations are applied even when fault-handling modules are configured to be **observability-only** (i.e., not performing cluster actions), creating confusion about why the node was not cordoned or why the remediation was not performed
 3. Nodes are drained by node drainer module